tsahara/r7rs/content/expr.md

 \semantics
 The test is evaluated, and if it evaluates to \schfalse{}, the expressions are evaluated in order.
-The result of the {\cf unless}
-expression is unspecified.
+The result of the ``unless`` expression is unspecified.

 ```